-Donna Kennedy-Glans was elected as the Member of the Legislative Assembly of Alberta for Calgary-Varsity on April 23, 2012.
+Donna Kennedy-Glans was elected as a Progressive Conservative Member of the Legislative Assembly of Alberta for Calgary-Varsity on April 23, 2012.
 Donna chairs the All-Party Standing Committee on Resource Stewardship, is a member of Treasury Board, and the Alberta government’s Ministerial Working Group on Natural Resources and Environment.

 Donna was born near Tillsonburg, Ontario, and was raised on a cattle farm in rural southwestern Ontario, where her parents and extended family continue to farm today.
 She graduated from Wilfrid Laurier University with a Bachelor of Arts degree in 1981 and earned her Bachelor of Laws degree from the University of Western Ontario in 1984.

 Since moving to Calgary in 1984, Donna has worked as a lawyer, businesswoman, and leader in the energy sector.
 Highlights of her 28-year career in this sector include serving as:

 - A lawyer and negotiator with TransCanada Pipelines’ exploration and production company during the deregulation of energy markets in the 1980s;

 - A corporate executive and first female Vice-President with Nexen Inc., an upstream oil and gas company, where she was responsible for managing above ground risks in domestic and international projects from 1991-2001; and

 - An independent consultant, advising global energy operators on how to manage non-technical risks in resource projects over the past decade.